Small Garden Decking Ideas on a Budget

-A second way to waterproof under composite decking is by attaching a ceiling system beneath the deck.
-The ceiling keeps the underside of the deck dry by drawing water away from the deck.
-These ceiling systems often use vinyl or aluminium panels to dispose of the water that seeps through decking material.
-The water is channelled away, thereby keeping the under of the decking dry.
+A second way to waterproof under composite decking is by attaching a ceiling system beneath the decking.
+The ceiling keeps the underside of the decking dry by drawing water away from the decking.
+These ceiling systems often use vinyl or aluminium panels to dispose of the water that drains through the decking gaps.
+The water is channelled away, thereby keeping the underside of the decking dry.

 Interlocking decking systems